 - participating in a speed contest

 - reckless driving

 - use of a mobile telephone

-After the suspension ends, you must serve a second six-month probation period.
+After the suspension ends, you will have a second 6 month probation period.